-2) How to Power the Loop Station
+How to Power the Loop Station

-Additionally, the reason I recommend a brand-name power supply from zZounds is no-named power supplies – like the ones on Amazon – are precarious, in my experience.
-You don’t know what you’re getting.
+The reason I recommend a brand-name power supply from zZounds is that no-named power supplies – like the ones on Amazon – are precarious, in my experience.

 BOSS, of course, recommends using their PSA-series adapter to avoid any power issues, however, I haven’t run into any issues yet using one from Dunlop.

 That said, I could imagine there are cases where the 9-Volt battery option is convenient.
 It’s up to you.

-3) How To Create A Simple Loop with the Boss RC-5
+1) How To Create A Simple Loop

 Make sure to press the footswitch at the same time as when you start playing that way you get a seamless loop.

-How to Stop Recording A Loop With the Boss Loop Station
+2) How to Stop Recording A Loop

-When you want it to stop recording, you have to quickly press on the foot-switch twice.
-In other words, double-tap the foot-switch (within one second).
+When you want it to stop recording, you have to quickly press the footswitch twice.
+In other words, double-tap the footswitch (within one second).

 The instruction manual takes it even further.
 It says that you have to press once on the last beat of the measure, and then once on the first beat of the following measure.

 Now, if you want the pedal to start playing back everything you just recorded, you have to press it once.
 It’ll turn the LED display a green color instead of red.

-I recommend starting with short, simple chord rhythms or a simple arpeggio and getting the hang of timing your footswitches right.
+I recommend starting with short, simple chord rhythms or a simple arpeggio and timing your footswitches right.

-Like I wrote in my other guide on how to jam by yourself, pedals are more for creative purposes and practicing for me, rather than for performances considering I’m not a live/performing musician.
+As I wrote in my other guide on how to jam by yourself, pedals are more for creative purposes and practicing for me, rather than for performances considering I’m not a live/performing musician.

 If you’re struggling with getting the loop timing right, you could always just use the Auto-Record feature which I’ll talk about later in the article.

-4) How To Overdub Loops On the Boss RC-5
+4) How To Overdub Loops

 A lot of people think the overdubbing feature is one of the cooler things about loop stations.
 You can layer multiple loops on top of each other to create complex soundscapes and textures.

 To overdub a loop using the Boss RC-5 Loop Station, simply press the pedal while the previous loop is playing, ie, while the LED screen is lit up green.

 Once the loop is complete, it will playback along with the original loop.
 Remember that green means “playback,” red means “recording,” and yellow means “overdubbing.”

-5) How to Delete the Overdub Using the Boss Loop Station
+5) How to Delete the Overdub

 A) Press the footswitch once to begin playback.